OPTIC: A trial built with an optimized dosing strategy to manage tolerability without compromising efficacy1

 ICLUSIG achieved and maintained a clinically meaningful depth of response with a 45 mg → 15 mg dose reduction upon achievement of ≤1% BCR::ABL1IS in patients with CP-CML1

 OPTIC Trial design.
-CP-CML patient started off at 45 mg, 30 mg, and 15 mg doses and were monitored over a 24 month period.
+Patients with CP-CML started off at 45 mg, 30 mg, or 15 mg, and doses and were monitored over a 24 month period.

 Dose reductions were utilized in response to adverse reactions.1